-The offseason is in full swing, the Non-Tender Deadline has come and gone, and the Winter Meetings set to kick off virtually next week, teams will be inquiring about the services of free agent outfielder George Springer.
-It is clear that Springer has played his game as an Astro.
+The offseason is in full swing, the Non-Tender Deadline has come and gone, and the Winter Meetings are set to kick-off virtually next week; teams will be inquiring about the services of free-agent outfielder George Springer.
+Springer has played his game as an Astro.
 Several teams have already begun the talks to lure Springer in, most notably, the Toronto Blue Jays and New York Mets.

 WIth Springer no longer patrolling centerfield for the Astros, the question now is, who replaces him?
 One of the big names this offseason has been Marcell Ozuna.
 Ozuna had a great 2020 season with the Atlanta Braves.
 Posting a .338 BA/.636 SLG/1.067 OPS in a 60 game season.
 Ozuna would be a great fit for the Astros to replace Springer.
-The only problem with this is Ozuna is going to require a big time contract.
-Ozuna made a bet with himself prior to the 2020 season by signing a one year deal with the Atlanta Braves for $18MM.
+The only problem with this is Ozuna is going to require a big-time contract.
+Ozuna made a bet with himself before the 2020 season by signing a one-year deal with the Atlanta Braves for $18MM.

-Per Spotrac, the Astros have about $35MM to spend this offseason, with other areas that need to be addressed such as the bullpen, and second outfielder and a starting pitcher to "fill in" for the injured Justin Verlander.
-So, that begs the million dollar question, how does first year general manager James Click deal with trying to fill these holes?
-That question remains to be answered and it will be in due time.
+Per Spotrac, the Astros have about $35MM to spend this offseason, with other areas that need to be addressed, such as the bullpen, second outfielder, and a starting pitcher to "fill in" for the injured Justin Verlander.
+So, that begs the million-dollar question, how does first-year general manager James Click deal with trying to fill these holes?
+That question remains to be answered, and it will be in due time.

-My prediction for the Astros outfield issues is simple, if the Astros are willing to sacrifice a power bat within the line up for a few months until the power hitting Pedro Leon gets called up, the Astros can go out and sign Brian Goodwin and Hunter Renfroe unless the Astros are able to re-sign Michael Brantley to a two year deal worth about $10-12 million. which is obviously much lower than what he was making when he signed with the Astros back in 2019.
-Click is familiar with Renfroe, so that makes this signing ideal in the sense that Click can probably negotiate a deal for Renfore and use whatever money that left to sign a starting pitcher and veteran bullpen arm.
+My prediction for the Astros outfield issues is simple.
+If the Astros are willing to sacrifice a power bat within the lineup for a few months until the power-hitting Pedro Leon gets called up, the Astros can go out and sign Brian Goodwin and Hunter Renfroe unless the Astros can re-sign Michael Brantley to a two-year deal worth about $10-12 million, which is obviously much lower than what he was making when he signed with the Astros back in 2019.
+Click is familiar with Renfroe, which makes this signing ideal in the sense that Click can probably negotiate a deal for Renfroe and use whatever money left to sign a starting pitcher and veteran bullpen arm.

 Starting pitching is going to the key for the Astros, at least in my opinion.
 The Astros will have Greinke for one more season and will need him to be the ace of this rotation.
-Lance McCullers Jr was tendered a contract before the deadline, so the terms of the deal have yet to be released but the Astros will have him in the rotation next season.
+Lance McCullers Jr was tendered a contract before the deadline, so the terms of the deal have yet to be released, but the Astros will have him in the rotation next season.
 That leaves the middle and back end of the rotation.
-With Framber Valdez pitching as well as he did this past season, the Astros have something to build on for the next 4-5 years as Valdez will be likely ace of this rotation going forward into 2022.
+With Framber Valdez pitching as well as he did this past season, the Astros have something to build on for the next 4-5 years as Valdez will likely be the ace of this rotation from now on into 2022.
 Christian Javier is a solid piece that will fit into the mix soon, but I see Javier more of a bullpen arm that can come in a spot start on occasion.
-Jose Urquidy will likely fall to that 4th slot in the rotation which leaves the number 5 starter and that is the big question mark.
+Jose Urquidy will likely fall to that 4th slot in the rotation, which leaves the number 5 starter, and that is the big question mark.

-My prediction for the rotation is this, the Astros will not go after Trevor Bauer.
-As much as Astros fans would like to have him in the rotation, his price tag will be too much for a team that has very little spend, especially in this economic market.
+My prediction for the rotation is this the Astros will not go after Trevor Bauer.
+As much as Astros fans would like to have him in the rotation, his price tag will be too much for a team with minimal spending, especially in this economic market.
 I predict the Astros will finally give Forrest Whitley a shot.
 Whitley has been a player that Astros have coveted for too long.
 Not willing to trade him away, the Astros have held onto him because they see potential, and rightfully so.
 Their number one draft pick and top prospect has finally been added to the 40-man roster.
-This is huge for Whitley, because this may be his one and only shot at making it to the Show.
+This is huge for Whitley because this may be his only shot at making it to the Show.
 With that, Whitley will be the 5th starter for the Astros.

 My prediction is that the Astros will go out and spend on the bullpen.
 It makes that most sense given the current state of the bullpen.
 Scrubb, Taylor, and Paredes will all have experience going to 2021, but the bullpen is still missing a key piece.
-I predict that Astros will go out and get Brad Hand.
+I predict that the Astros will go out and get Brad Hand.
 Hand had a great 2020 season with 29 SV, 2.05 ERA, 29 SO.
 Hand would be a great addition to such a young bullpen.
-If the Astros are unable to land Hand, they have the options to go out and get a Jermey Jeffress or a Greg Holland.
+If the Astros are unable to land Hand, they can go out and get a Jeremy Jeffress or a Greg Holland.
 Jeffress posted a line of 8 SV, 1.54 ERA, 17 SO, and Holland posted a line of 6 SV, 1.91 ERA, 31 SO.
 All great given the shortened season.

 It will be interesting to see how Click and owner Jim Crane play this offseason.
-Crane has said that he is willing to open the check book, but given the circumstances and financial stability going into 2021, there are still lots that we still don't know.
-The window for a second championship is starting to close for the Houston Astros, and if they want to continue their postseason run that will have to do it on the bats and arms of their current roster.
-Adding a couple pieces will help, but with star shortstop Carlos Correa entering free agency after the 2021 season and will more than likely demand a high price tag, the time to win is now.
-If not, look to the Astros to begin a mini rebuild in the near, but hopefully distant future.
+Crane has said that he is willing to open the checkbook, but given the circumstances and financial stability going into 2021, there are still lots that we still don't know.
+The window for a second championship is starting to close for the Houston Astros, and if they want to continue their postseason run, that will have to do it on the bats and arms of their current roster.
+Adding a couple of pieces will help but with star shortstop Carlos Correa entering free agency after the 2021 season and will more than likely demand a high price tag, the time to win is now.
+If not, look to the Astros to begin a mini rebuild in the near but hopefully distant future.